int08h/koopman-checksum/README.md

 The pure Rust implementation was consistently 20-40% faster than the simd implementations I could come up with.
 But I am not experienced with simd techniques.
 If you know how to speed things up, please submit a PR!

+## Understanding Hamming Distance (HD) Terminology

+HD refers to the minimum Hamming distance of the _code words_, which determines error detection capability:

+- _HD=3_: Detects all 1-bit and 2-bit errors (but NOT all 3-bit errors)
+- _HD=4_: Detects all 1-bit, 2-bit, and 3-bit errors (but NOT all 4-bit errors)

+The number of detectable bit errors is always HD minus 1.

 ## References